We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Because they buy in bulk, Costco is able to sell hearing aids at a low or deeply discounted price.
-You can find multiple hearing aids here that cost around $1,500 for the pair.
+Because the retailer buys in bulk, Costco can sell hearing aids at a low or deeply discounted price.
+You can find multiple hearing aids here that cost around $1,500 for a pair.

 Hearing aids at Costco include free services that are typically folded into bundled hearing aid packages.
 In addition to the in-person services listed above, these include:

 - loss and damage coverage with no deductible

 - a warranty period, which varies by hearing aid model

 Because the prices are already low, Costco doesn’t offer payment plans for hearing aids.
 You’ll be required to pay the full cost of your hearing aids up front.